paperblock01/wb_mapper/README.md

 -f, --forever           Include this argument and the program will map servers until
                         the user stops it manually.

+-s, --silent            Do not play a notification when a match is found.

 -g, --game=             Specify the game.
 Default is classic.

     classic